 Advice to others:

-You will always know YOUR body than anyone.
+You will always know YOUR body better than anyone.
 You must decide for yourself what YOUR wellness and life looks like.
 Don’t be afraid to try new things for your wellness.
 Don't be afraid to fire your physician if you are not improving.
 Considering there is only one drug indicated for myasthenia gravis by the FDA everything else is OFF label use!!
 Make your physician aware whenever you start something new.
 Seek answers to your wellness even if it is not popular, sanctioned or recognized by others.
 If your doctor doesn't seem concerned about your wellbeing or spends less than 10 minutes with you find another one.
 You don't want a pill pusher as your doctor.
 I changed physicians at least six times until I found a good fit.
 Seek assistance from a functional medicine doctor .
 THIS IS YOUR HEALTH!!
 Share your wellness with others.